WHAT DO LITTLE KIDS KNOW?

-This popular unit of inquiry involves a field trip to a Kindergarten class.
-If this is not practicable students can perform the protocol at home with a kindergarten-aged relative or acquaintance.
+This popular unit of inquiry involves a field trip to a Preschool class.
+If this is not practicable students can perform the protocol at home with a three or four year old relative or acquaintance.
 The unit provides a first-hand snapshot of some long forgotten and unexamined cognitive milestones of early childhood.

 Prior to visiting the children, the TOK students are grouped into threes.
 Sets of apparatus are prepared and a scribe is appointed.
 Recording the responses of the small children will provide data for our discussion.
 After the visit groups will be called upon to report on their findings.
 Some precise anecdotes and verbatim responses from the younger children will be required.

 1. CONSERVATION OF QUANTITY